cliffordkleinsr/magenta/README.md

 This repository is currently inactive and serves only as a supplement some of our papers.
 We have transitioned to using individual repositories for new projects.
 For our current work, see the [Magenta website](https://g.co/magenta) and [Magenta GitHub Organization](https://github.com/magenta).

 # Magenta
+I have changed the build functionalities of some packages to allow magenta to work. dont use the basic magenta workflow

 <img src="magenta-logo-bg.png" height="75">